Key Steps for Starting a Group

 It helps to have at least one co-organiser to share the load.
 You might be able to find co-organisers or potential group members in your area by:

-Searching for nearby groups or people on the EA Hub
+Searching for nearby groups on the EA Forum Community page.

 Asking CEA's Groups team (firstname.lastname@example.org) to find out if other people in your area have been in touch with CEA.

-You may also wish to read our other resources on starting a group to get a better sense of what’s involved.
+You can also browse the other resources on starting a group or running a group to get a better sense of what’s involved.
+We also suggest you read this article on some advice that the Groups team gives to new university group organizers.

-- Schedule a call with the Centre for Effective Altruism's Groups team
+- Schedule a call with someone from CEA's Groups Team

-Once you've considered the above steps and have decided you want to start a group, or if you just have more questions, get in touch with Catherine Low at the Centre for Effective Altruism via email (email@example.com), or schedule a time on her Calendly to discuss the next steps!
+Once you've considered the above steps and have decided you want to start a group, or if you just have more questions, then get in touch with CEA's Groups Team.
+Here's where to email depending on what type of group you want to start: